-There are two cooking types of this delicious dish in Turkey.
-One is with a pressure cooker and other one is normal cooking in a saucepan with lid.
-Some restaurants use pressure cooker to increase the quantity to serve, but I can easily feel the taste if it is cooked in pressure cooker or normal method within saucepan.
-In my opinion, always prefer normal method because pressure cookers are killing the quality of the green beans and gives a dull taste.
+There are two cooking types of Braised Green Beans dishes in Turkey.
+One is with a pressure cooker and another one is normal cooking in a saucepan with a lid.
+Some restaurants use pressure cookers to increase the quantity to serve, but I can easily feel the taste if it is cooked in a pressure cooker or normal method within a saucepan.
+In my opinion, always prefer the normal method because pressure cookers are killing the quality of the green beans and give a dull taste.

 Braised Grain Beans